Oxford-Style Debate with Drs. Rachel Blass and Mark Solms

 The Marianne & Nicholas Young Auditorium

 Rachel Blass, Ph.D. is a member and Training Analyst at the Israel Psychoanalytic Society, a member of the British Psychoanalytical Society, Professor of Psychoanalysis at Heythrop College, and Visiting Professor UCL, University of London.
 She is also a board member and editor of the "Controversies" section of the International Journal of Psychoanalysis.
-She has published over 70 articles and a book, which have been translated into more than a dozen languages.
+She has published over 70 articles and a book; her work has been translated into more than a dozen languages.
 Dr. Blass has lectured, taught courses, and offered workshops and clinical seminars in many countries.
 Her writings, which mainly offer close study of Freud's texts and of Kleinian thinking and practice, deepen the understanding of what psychoanalysis teaches us about the essential nature of the person, the mind, knowledge, the analytic process and what is uniquely analytic and valuable about it.

 This past year she has published the following: